ohathar/Sportarr/README.md

   sportarr/sportarr:latest
 ```

-### Unraid

-Sportarr is available in the Community Applications.
-Search for "sportarr" and install from there.

 ### Windows / Linux / macOS

 Download the latest release from the [releases page](https://github.com/Sportarr/Sportarr/releases).
 Extract and run the executable.
 Configuration is stored in your user's application data folder.